rikopernando/sim-klinik/documentation/medical_record_history_display.md

 **Query Parameters:**

 ```
-patientId: number (required) - The patient ID to fetch history for
+patientId: string (required) - The patient ID to fetch history for
 ```

 **Response (200):**